 How do I cancel my car insurance anytime?

-Cancellation policies vary from company to company.
+Cancelling auto insurance varies from company to company.
 Some insurance companies allow you to cancel your policy over the phone, while others require you to put the request in writing.
 Ask your company about what cancel policy will apply to you.

 Should I cancel my car insurance if I go on an extended vacation?